OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:21

-The southernmost cities of the tribe of Judah in the Negev toward the boundary of Edom were: Kabzeel, Eder, and Jagur,
+The southernmost towns and their villages of the tribe of Judah in the Negev toward the boundary of Edom were: Kabzeel, Eder, and Jagur,

 ## Joshua 15:22

-Kinah, Dimonah, and Adadah,
+Kinah, and Dimonah, and the settlement of Adadah,

 ## Joshua 15:23

-Kedesh, Hazor, and Ithnan,
+Kedesh, and Hazor, and the settlement of Ithnan,

 ## Joshua 15:24

-Ziph, Telem, and Bealoth,
+Ziph, and Telem, and the settlement of Bealoth,

 ## Joshua 15:25